sentient-agi/oml-1.0-fingerprinting/docs/misc.md

 | Llama-3.1-8B | 7 | 2 | 56.76 | 183 |
 | Llama-3.1-8B | 1024 | 128 | 53.10 | 182 |

-These measurements provide an indication of the resource demands when fingerprinting large-scale models, but your actual usage may vary based on the specific system and configuration.
+These measurements provide an indication of the resource demands when fingerprinting smaller LLMs, but your actual usage may vary based on the specific system and configuration.

 ### Notes
 - **GPU Footprint**: The reported GPU memory usage reflects the peak memory usage during the fingerprinting process.
 It may vary with batch size, model size, and other system configurations.